Directly Probing Neutrino Interactions through CMB Phase Shift Measurements: Discussion Summary

 In this work, we demonstrate that the phase shift in the acoustic oscillations of the CMB provides a powerful direct probe of neutrino interactions in the early universe.
 By following the full evolution of neutrino perturbations in realistic interaction models with temperature-dependent scattering rates, we show how neutrino interactions modify this characteristic phase shift in ways that can be robustly constrained with current data.

 Our theoretical analysis reveals that the neutrino-induced phase shift is well-described by the same functional form as in the free-streaming case, but scaled by the asymptotic amplitude $\mathcal{A}_\infty$, which varies smoothly as a function of decoupling redshift.
 The amplitude ranges from $\mathcal{A}_\infty = 1$ (corresponding to the free-streaming limit) to $\mathcal{A}_\infty \approx 0.3$ (corresponding to the fluid-like regime).
-This finding differs from the approximation of instantaneous decoupling~\cite{Choi:2018gho,Loverde:2022wih}, highlighting the importance of accounting for the gradual transition from coupled to free-streaming behavior.

 We explicitly quantify for the first time that even fluid-like neutrinos, which never fully decouple to allow free-streaming, induce a nonzero phase shift compared to the free-streaming case in the SM.
 The sound speed of fluid-like neutrinos remains higher than that of the photon–baryon fluid due to baryon inertia.